neo4j-devtools/graph-examples/README.md

-# Graph Gallery for Neo4j Desktop
+# Graph Examples for Neo4j Desktop

 This is a frontend for [Graphgist Portal](https://portal.graphgist.org/).